Skip to content

 ARackAbove: A Different Way to Store Overhead

-ARackAbove is a freestanding overhead storage system.
+ARackAbove is a freestanding, floor-supported overhead storage system.
 It does not transfer storage load into your ceiling.

 Why That Matters